rjankie/qafedev.github.io/08_04_ValuesEmbeddedPageToQAFE.md

 		ApplicationContext qafe = getApplicationContext();
 		String globalDataStoreId = EventItemExecuteHelper.generateLocalStoreId(windowSessionId, qafe, null);
-		String windowDataStoreId = EventItemExecuteHelper.generateLocalStoreId(windowSessionId, qafe, "helloWorld");
+		// helloWorld is the window ID specified in the QAML-file String windowDataStoreId = EventItemExecuteHelper.generateLocalStoreId(windowSessionId, qafe, "helloWorld");
 		// Will be stored as a global variable ApplicationLocalStore.getInstance().store(globalDataStoreId, "dummyKey", "dummyValue");